Man loses part of ear in sword attack at Fort Walton Beach hotel - NewsBreak

 Man loses part of ear in sword attack at Fort Walton Beach hotel

-FORT WALTON BEACH, Fla. ( WKRG ) — Antonio Robinson, 59, had a “deep lacertation to his left arm and a partially missing ear” when Fort Walton Beach Police got to him at the Exxon gas station on Beale Parkway near Riverside Drive.
+FORT WALTON BEACH, Fla. ( WKRG ) — Antonio Robinson, 59, had a “deep laceration to his left arm and a partially missing ear” when Fort Walton Beach Police got to him at the Exxon gas station on Beale Parkway near Riverside Drive on Sunday.

 Police confirmed the injuries were caused by a sword.Destin city councilperson horse-kicks investigator while being taken into custody

-Robinson was taken to a nearby hospital and treated for his injuries.
+Robinson was taken to a nearby hospital and treated for his injuries, according to a news release.

 Police determined during their investigation that Robinson had been in a fight with another man at the Days Inn on Miracle Strip Parkway.
 Someone then drove Robinson to the Exxon where first responders were called.